al-holguin/Citrix/README.md

 # Citrix
-Scripts, mostly powershell, and other tools to automate, manage, and monitor Citrix environments.
+Scripts, mostly PowerShell, and other tools to automate, manage, and monitor Citrix environments.